-History: Hawaii Island Veterans Memorial, Inc. (HIVM) is a tax exempt 501(c)(3) all-volunteer non-profit corporation privately organized in 1997 to serve as a development entity for the island’s many veterans and veterans groups.
-Our mission was to develop a one-stop combined veterans center (CVC) together with a senior independent living community complete with a multi-purpose activity center and dining facility for our islands’ 20,000+ active, reserve, retired, veterans, and other eligible seniors.
-A site was identified on an overgrown 7 acre parcel of unplanned public lands in Hilo along Kawili Street just below the University of Hawai’i at Hilo and was obtained for this purpose in 2004 by a Governor’s executive order.
+Hawaii Island Veterans Memorial, Inc. (HIVM) is a tax-exempt 501(c)(3) all-volunteer nonprofit corporation that was privately organized in 1997 to serve as a development entity for the island’s many veterans and veterans groups.
+Our original mission was to develop a one-stop combined veterans center (CVC) together with a senior independent living community, including a multi-purpose activity center and dining facility.
+This development was designed for senior veterans, their spouses, spouses of deceased veterans, and other eligible seniors.
+A site was identified on an overgrown 7+ acre parcel of vacant public lands in Hilo along Kawili Street just below the UHH campus and was obtained for this purpose in 2004 by the Governor’s executive order.